brycx/brycx.github.io/_posts/2018-09-25-orion-pure-rust-crypto-lib.md

 Using no unsafe code also has its drawbacks, such as if you need near-complete constant-time execution.
 This will in most cases require the use of assembly and therefor unsafe Rust code too.

+Even though `orion` forbids unsafe code, some of its dependencies do not.
+For example the [subtle crate](https://crates.io/crates/subtle) provides constant-time comparisons, for which it uses inline assembly.

 ### Who is it for?